-Alder is a robust alternative, mirroring Poplar's workable properties and aesthetic appeal.
-Alder is easy to work with for machining and finishing, with a color palette from light tan to reddish-brown.
-Alder provides a uniform grain and a subtle elegance to finished products.
+Alder is a robust alternative, mirroring Poplar's workable properties and while excelling with aesthetic appeal.
+It is easy to machine and finish, featuring a color palette that ranges from light tan to reddish-brown.
+The uniform closed grain and a subtle elegance to finished products.
 More importantly, Alder is typically more stable in price, offering a reliable alternative for those affected by Poplar's market volatility.